 The overuse of plastic, Styrofoam, pesticides and many other toxic things to our planet are in full swing all around the World.

-Think about it for a minute or two; imagine arriving to a place you consider to be paradise, only to jump in the water for a snorkel and find the reef covered in plastic.
+Think about it for a minute or two; imagine arriving at a place you consider to be paradise, only to jump in the water for a snorkel and find the reef covered in plastic.

-Or perhaps you book into one of those giant resort properties somewhere in the World and then later learn they devastated the entire Eco-system of the area by wiping the area clean and building a mega resort.
+Or perhaps you book into one of those giant resort properties somewhere in the World and then later learn they devastated the entire Eco-system of the area by wiping the area clean and building a mega-resort.

 These are issues our planet is faced with at an alarming rate.
 While it is easy to think that just one person cannot make a difference, I beg to differ with you.
 Choosing to carry a water bottle reduces the amount of plastic in our oceans.

 Choosing to eat locally produced, organic food reduces pesticides in our water and soil.

 Related Article: The Very Best Cenotes near Tulum and Playa Del Carmen

 Each and every step we take counts.
 So why does all this even matter and why are we talking about it?
 Because there are companies out there that recognize this and are taking amazing steps in the direction of reducing their footprint on the environment.